bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/lorenz84.md

 Depth = 3
 ```

 In this tutorial, we study the extended Lorenz-84 model which is also treated in MatCont [^Kuznetsov].
-This model is interesting because it features all codim 2 bifurcations.
+This model is interesting because it features all codim 2 bifurcations of equilibria.
 It is thus convenient to test our algorithms.

 After this tutorial, you will be able to
 - detect codim 1 bifurcation Fold / Hopf / Branch point
 - follow Fold / Hopf points and detect codim 2 bifurcation points
-- branch from the detected codim 2 points to curves of Fold / Hopf points (This part is still "work in progress")
+- branch from the detected codim 2 points to curves of Fold / Hopf points

 The model is as follows